-However, since soybean oil is high in omega-6 fatty acids and contains no omega-3’s, it’s considered less nutritious than flaxseed oil or a named animal fat.
+The fifth ingredient is soybean oil.
+Soybean oil is high in omega-6 fatty acids and contains no omega-3’s, it’s considered less nutritious than flaxseed oil or a named animal fat.

 Depending on its level of freshness and purity, fish oil should be considered a commendable addition.

 And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.

-Even though this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.
+Although this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.

-So, to find out whether or not this dog food is appropriate for your particular pet, you must consult your veterinarian.
+So, to find out whether or not this Hill’s dog food is appropriate for your particular pet, it’s important to consult your veterinarian.

 With that understanding…

-As a group, the brand features an average protein content of 18% and a mean fat level of 16%.
+As a group, the brand features an average protein content of 19% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 58% for the overall product line.

-And a fat-to-protein ratio of about 89%.
+And a fat-to-protein ratio of about 86%.

-Low protein.
+Below-average protein.
 Near-average fat.
 And above-average carbs when compared to a typical dry dog food.